Bhagat9069/Authentication_And_Login/README.md

 some time auto detect not work then we can insert the otp code manually. if we din't get sms then we can request again to get the otp.

-don't forget to add your google-service.json file without that app will not work. happy coding.
+And it Also contain Login with facebook and google sorrce code don't forget to add your google-service.json file without that app will not work. happy coding.